apple/swift-container-plugin/Sources/swift-container-plugin/Documentation.docc/build.md

 ### Amazon Elastic Container Registry

-The following example uploads an image to the repository named `example/test` on Amazon Elastic Container Registry.
+The following example publishes an image to the repository named `example/test` on Amazon Elastic Container Registry.

 **The repository must already exist before you push to it.**
 Create a repository using the [Amazon ECR Console](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html).